 Blynk.virtualWrite(Vpin, "hello", 123, 12.34);

 void loop()it will execute "gazillion" times.
 This could spam the Blynk.Cloud with thousands of messages from your hardware.
-When this happens, Blynk.Cloud will cut off the connection between hardware and server.
+When this happens, Blynk.Cloud will cut off the connection between the hardware and the server.

 To avoid spamming the server, send data only when it's needed (event-based) or use timers to send data in controlled intervals.
 Blynk Library offers a built-in timer for your convenience.